-Important — The contract must be signed by both Pacific McGeorge and your agency before a student can begin working at your agency.
+Important — The contract must be signed by both McGeorge and your agency before a student can begin working at your agency.
 A student cannot begin working prior to the first day of classes of the semester for which the Federal Work-Study is initially awarded or the first day of the Summer Program.

 Please Note — Summer session spans two fiscal years and your contract must be renewed before July 1st in order to hire or pay a student past July 1st.

-Eligible students must be enrolled at least half-time at Pacific McGeorge.
+Eligible students must be enrolled at least half-time at McGeorge.
 Students must be work-study eligible as required by the U.S. Department of Justice, Immigration, and Naturalization Service.
 In addition, a work-study allocation must be awarded.
 A student may check at the FAO if unsure about eligibility for work-study.

 If you have questions about the FWS program or the application procedure, please call the Work-Study Coordinator at 916.739.7158.

 Who is an eligible work-study student?

 McGeorge encourages public and private non-profit organizations to hire student employees by participating in the FWS Program.
 A federal grant underwrites a percentage of the student's salary and the employer pays the remainder.
 Student employees in your organization are placed on the McGeorge payroll and paid bi-monthly.
 Your agency will be billed for your portion of the salary expense.